 What Can Pharma Digital Marketing Learn from Specialist Responses?

-in our white paper, “Every message, everywhere, all at once”), we asked 123 physicians across six specialties (dermatology, endocrinology, cardiology, primary care, oncology, neurology) a wide range of highly specific questions related to where and when they are engaging with life science brands.
+In our recent independent survey (covered in our white paper, “Every message, everywhere, all at once”), we asked 123 physicians across six specialties (dermatology, endocrinology, cardiology, primary care, oncology, neurology) a wide range of highly specific questions related to where and when they are engaging with life science brands.
 We went deep to find not only physicians’ preferred digital/in-persona channels, information needs, timing, and brand experiences — but how these opinions varied across specialties.

 While some similarities and overlap exist, specialists differ — sometimes dramatically — across channel preferences and information needs.
 We found that physicians overall are consistently using 10+ in-person and digital channels and have specific preferences about what information they want and when.
 But these preferences become more nuanced and the mix changes further at the specialist level, with potentially dozens of possible permutations for how and when information should be directed and delivered.